Shopify Image Optimization in 9 Steps

-Shopify image optimization is something you can’t underestimate.
-Even the smallest Shopify stores feature many product and collection images.
+Shopify image optimization is important for even the smallest Shopify stores because they all feature many product and collection images.
+And according to Web Almanac, images can make up around 50% of the total page weight.

 What is image optimization?